RWejlgaard/pez-docs/locations/copenhagen.md

 At this location I have 3 servers setup, A, B and C. A and B are Lenovo "tiny" desktop computers.
 I really like these boxes.
 They're very compact at about the size of a lunchbox and power is provided via a normal ThinkPad charging brick.
 The last server is a Raspberry Pi 4.

+I have some more thoughts about the hostname detailed in my principal page for [hostnames](../principles/hostnames)

 ## Networking

 There's not much to talk about here.
 Since it's not my house I'm not really at liberty to install a balls-to-the-wall networking setup.
 So I'm using the ISP provided router with each of the 3 servers connected directly to the built in switch in the router.